Jeff Flake: Early life, education, and early career

 Jeffry Lane Flake was born in Snowflake, Arizona, the son of Nerita (née Hock) and Dean Maeser Flake.
 His birth town was named in part for his great-great-grandfather, Mormon pioneer William J. Flake.
-Flake obtained a Bachelor of Arts in International Relations and a Master of Arts in political science from Brigham Young University.
-He took a two-year leave of absence to serve as a missionary for the Church of Jesus Christ of Latter-day Saints in South Africa and Zimbabwe in the early 1980s.
+Flake obtained a bachelor of arts in International Relations and a master of arts in political science from Brigham Young University.
+He spent two years serving as a missionary for the Church of Jesus Christ of Latter-day Saints in South Africa and Zimbabwe in the early 1980s.
 He speaks Afrikaans.
 He worked in the public affairs sector after college and was the executive director of the Foundation for Democracy in Namibia and executive director of the Goldwater Institute before entering the House of Representatives.
-He opposed economic sanctions on South Africa in the 1980s, arguing that sanctions would harm the black population who were already suffering under apartheid policies.
+He opposed economic sanctions on South Africa in the 1980s, arguing that sanctions would harm the black population who already were suffering under apartheid policies.